RoozbehSanaei/Deep-Architectures-Scripts/README.md

-# Papers with snippet
+# Papers with Snippets

-The purpose of this collection is to focus on what matters most in learning a new concept,I tried to find the most simple and readable implementation of a particular concept, and to extract the core concept excerpt from the full body of the code.
+This collection is aims to gather the most simple and readable implementation of a particular concept, and to extract the core concept excerpt from the full body of these codes, The purpose is to focus on what matters the most in learning of new concepts.

 ## Semantic Segmentation Architectures
 **ENet**: [A Deep Neural Network Architecture for Real-Time Semantic Segmentation](https://arxiv.org/abs/1606.02147) [[Snippet](https://github.com/RoozbehSanaei/awesome-semantic-segmentation-pytorch/blob/master/core/models/enet.py)]